Turbopos/turbopos-backend/DOC.md

 ### GET /report/purchase-order

-Get purchase order report aggregated by product, filtered by month and/or distributor.
+Get purchase order report aggregated by product, filtered by month and/or distributor, with pagination.

 #### Parameters